mojaloop/pisp-project/docs/linking/README.md

 The user will then choose one or more of these source accounts and the PISP will provide these to the DFSP when requesting consent.

+The DFSP MAY send back an `accountNickname` to the PISP in the list of accounts.
+This list will be displayed to the user in the PISP application for them to select which accounts they wish to link.
+A DFSP could obfuscate some of the nickname depending on their requirements for displaying account information without authorizing the user.

 **NOTE:** When using the Web authentication channel, it's possible that the choices made (i.e., the accounts to link with) will be overridden by the user in a web view.
 In other words, the user may decide during the Authentication phase